For a while I managed a cat rescue and adoption center a few days a week.

 That’s where I met Madonna, a fluffy gray and white feline with big gold eyes and a chip on her shoulder.

-Each day at the center I’d let the cats out of their cages to stretch and play.
-It was a struggle to get Madonna back in her cage.
+Each day at the center I’d let the cats out of their kennels to stretch and play.
+It was a struggle to get Madonna back in her kennel.
 She did not like to be touched.